lim-kim930/lim-qqwry/README.md

 <br>

 ## Other
-### Used with MondoDB, you can store `StartIpIntList` instead of qqwry.dat in memory all the time, get `queryIp` through the provided static method, and go to the database to query:
+### Used with MongoDB, you can store `StartIpIntList` instead of qqwry.dat in memory all the time, get `queryIp` through the provided static method, and go to the database to query:

 ```javascript
 let startIpIntList = null;